 Some of these tips require preventive measures to be taken beforehand, while others may only apply if you have linked your Apple ID to your admin account.
 Regardless of your situation, just know that there is a way to get back into your Mac.

-How to Reset Your Mac User Account Password?
+Easy Steps to Reset Your Mac User Account Password

 To regain access to your Mac, use any of the following methods to reset your password: